PL1-Arcade/MAME-Asteroids-Cocktail-Info/README.md

 The latest revision `astdelux` (Rev. 3) definitely would have.

-Not sure about `astdelux2` or `astdelux1`, but it is likely that they did due to the release date.
-More research is needed to confirm.
+<s>Not sure about `astdelux2` or `astdelux1`, but it is likely that they did due to the release date.
+More research is needed to confirm.</s>

+On `7-Asteroids-Deluxe-Cocktail-Schematic2.png`, the ROM numbers listed match the MAME `astdelux1` set so that confirms that all three Asteroids Deluxe ROM sets `astdelux`, `astdelux1`, and `astdelux2` were used in cocktail cabs.

 > [!NOTE]
 MAME currently supports Machine Config `Cocktail` for `astdelux`, `astdelux1`, and `astdelux2`